9 Top Ways to Rent Your Stuff out for Money

-Getaround launched to the public in 2011 and has been a go-to for anyone who has a car they want to rent out.
+HyreCar launched to the public to connect car owners with people who don’t own or don’t want to use their own vehicle when driving.
 Drivers can rent a car from private owners like themselves who then earn extra cash in the process.

-The average car owner can earn over $800 a month from Getaround, according to their website.
+The average car owner can earn over $1,000 a month from HyreCar, according to their website.
 This does depend on the make, model, and age of the car.
-The service does keep 40 percent of your earnings.
+The service does keep a percentage of your earnings.

 That aside, it’s one of the better passive income ideas on our list, especially if you don’t use your car regularly.
 Just make sure your auto insurance is aware of you renting the car.

 Turo is another rent stuff app to use to rent your car.
 The Turo platform is a well-known car rental service and it saved me a lot of money when I visited Los Angeles last year.

 Like HyreCar, Turo lets you rent your car to drivers in the area for cash.
 Turo’s rates are cheaper than popular car rental companies and in some areas, it’s super popular.

 Turo sets the rate for your car listing based on the time of year, market value, location, and other factors.
 Turo also pays by direct deposit within five days.
 You get to keep 65 to 85 percent of the earnings per request.

 If you have a car that’s worth at least $28,000 that rents out 15 days per month, you can make at least $500 per month renting your car on Turo, according to their website.
 Like HyreCar, Turo provides resources to help you list your car and market it to potential renters.

 The service is in more cities than some other car rental services.
 You can find which cities they’re located in on their website.